 The Board has established three committees, each with its own charter, to assist it in overseeing and governing various QTC activities.

 Accounts and Audit Committee

-- integrity of financial statements
+- oversight of the integrity of the financial statements, and

 The Accounts and Audit Committee must have at least three members and meet at least four times a year.